abpio/abp-commercial-docs/en/modules/account.md

 ````

 * `AddFacebook()` is the standard method that you can set hard-coded configuration.
-* `WithDynamicOptions<FacebookOptions>` is provided by the Account Module that makes possible to configure the provided properties on the UI.
+* `WithDynamicOptions<FacebookOptions>` is provided by the Account Module which makes possible to configure the provided properties on the UI.

 ### IPostConfigureAccountExternalProviderOptions